 Ultimately, God has entrusted the responsibility of raising and educating godly children to the parents.
-You, as parents, have engaged us to help you in that daunting task.
-At the core of our noble mission is our partnership with parents.
-To the degree that we establish this partnership will be the degree that we will be successful in developing students who are educationally and spiritually prepared to fulfill the purposes for which they were created.
-Let us join hands and hearts, agree, and walk together for our children and the glory of God.
+Parents have engaged ACA to help in the important task of training children.
+To the degree that we maintain this partnership will be the degree to which we will be successful in that.
+Let us join together for our children and the glory of God.